rzleu/rzleu/README.md

-- 👋 Hi, I’m @Richardzleung
+- 👋 Hi, I’m Richard Leung
-- 👀 I’m interested in a junior full stack developer role!
+- 👀 I’m interested in a full stack developer role!
-- 🌱 I’m currently learning SQL!
+- 🌱 I’m currently applying for jobs!
 - 💞️ I’m looking to collaborate on pretty much anything haha.
 I'm always down to learn more!
 - 📫 How to reach me richardzleung@gmail.com